hikmatilloRv/hikmatilloRv/README.md

 Hello, I am Hikmatillo , a junior front-end engineer with a passion for JavaScript development.

 I began my career during my studies at [...University], where I was introduced to HTML, CSS, and JavaScript.
-Currently, I am working on React and Redux libraries, and have earned multiple certificates from Freecodecamp, including the JavaScript Algorithms and Data Structures certification.
-I have also earned several certificates from SoloLearn and have taken courses from Codecademy.
+Currently, I am working on React and Redux libraries, and have earned multiple certificates from FreeCodeCamp, including the JavaScript Algorithms and Data Structures certification.
+I have also earned several certificates from Sololearn and have taken courses from Codecademy.

 Learning is important to me, and I continue to push myself to learn new technologies.
 I have a GitHub profile where I share my sample projects and other work.
 My projects on this platform, especially those related to JavaScript algorithms and data structures, have played a significant role in enhancing my coding skills.